At Beam, the teaching staff consider :

 Intent: What we aim

-We aim to deliver an engaging, exciting and diverse curriculum which helps develop a love of writing and inspires children to want to write around a range of genre and different purposes.
+We aim to deliver an engaging, exciting and diverse curriculum which helps develop a lifelong love of writing and inspires children to strive to write around a range of genre and different purposes.
 We want to encourage children to be imaginative and to bring this to their writing.
 Teachers look to support children to express their thoughts and ideas clearly and creatively through their written word.
 Children are provided with essential skills in grammar, punctuation, spelling and composition that will be life-long.
 At Beam, we seek to develop children into writers with an understanding of the writing process, including planning, drafting, proof reading and editing to enhance their work.
 Furthermore, we will support children to be articulate and confident communicators who express themselves and enhance their learning when engaging in discussions.
-Overall, we aim to create a culture where children ‘read as a writer’ and ‘write as a reader’.
+Overall, we aim to create a culture where children independently can ‘read as a writer’ and ‘write as a reader’.

 Implementation: How do we achieve our aims?

-We use the ’Essentials Curriculum’ approach whereby long-term objectives of writing run throughout the curriculum from Year 1 to 6.
-These ideas are broken down into smaller, assessable ‘milestones’ at a word, sentence and text level which permeate throughout each phase group and are repeatedly built upon through a spaced repetition approach.
+These concepts are broken down into smaller, assessable components at a word, sentence and text level which permeate throughout each phase group and are repeatedly built upon through a spaced repetition approach.
 Each term, teachers assess pupil application of these statements within their writing outcomes.
 Moderation is carried out termly across the school to strengthen accuracy of teacher judgements.

 From the outset at Beam, children are taught to see themselves as authors and that there is an audience and purpose to their writing.
 The purposes of writing are repeated across the key stages through a range of writing outcomes to solidify understanding of text types and to enhance skills in grammar, punctuation and sentence construction.
-These purposes are: to inform, to persuade, to entertain, to discuss, to describe, to perform, to instruct and to explain.
+These purposes are to inform, to persuade, to entertain, to discuss, to describe, to perform, to instruct and to explain.

 Within the Literacy Curriculum, Doug Lemov’s ‘Five Plagues of the Developing Reader’ have been a basis for developing a strong spine of texts containing: archaic language, non-linear time sequences, a complex narrative, figurative/symbolic references, resistance in meaning.
 We are also keen to expose our pupils to modern texts which represent the diverse nature of the world around us.
 Texts are used throughout each year group as stimuli to provoke discussion, explore language and produce writing outcomes.